 Universal Studios Hollywood - With the addition of the Wizarding World of Harry Potter, this park is now fully catering to the teen and young adult set, not to mention the muggles and wizards among us all.

 Disney California Adventure - Toadally fun drops on Guardians of the Galaxy: Mission — BREAKOUT! are just the start to making a day of teen fun!
 Tad is a big fan!
 The Incredicoaster sends teens on an adventure with the Incredibles.
-Teens also love the many selfie opportunities such as photo walls, colorful foods (looking at you, Pixar Pier Parfait and Memory Boosters) and meeting favorite characters.
+Teens also love the many selfie opportunities such as photo walls, colorful foods (such as the Pixar Pier Parfait and Memory Boosters) and meeting favorite characters, including Marvel Super Heroes.
+The arrival of a new Super Hero-themed land will further solidify this park as a teen favorite when it opens in 2020.

 Best: Universal Studios Hollywood - While Universal Studios Hollywood continues to add more kid-friendly attractions, the heart of this theme park — the Studio Tour through the back lot of the working Universal studio — has high appeal to movie buffs.
 Muggles and wizards alike flock to this park for their Butterbeer fix in The Wizarding World of Harry Potter, then hop over to try real Duff Beer and take the opportunity to hang out in Moe’s Tavern in Springfield USA.
-Adults can get their horror thrills year-round by experiences The Walking Dead.
+Adults can get their horror thrills year-round by experiencing The Walking Dead, but the adults who really love to be terrified are dying to get to Universal Studios Halloween Horror Nights Hollywood.

 Other good theme parks in California for adults: